-Fall of the bone lamb, slow-cooked in the oven, served with a refreshing mint and pomegranate yogurt.
+Fall off the bone, pulled lamb, slow cooked in the oven, served with a refreshing mint and pomegranate yogurt.

 So soft, so delicate, so packed with flavor… I could make it again tomorrow!

 I was looking for a Mexican recipe for carnitas a few weeks ago and while drooling over those pictures of wraps stuffed with shredded pork, I actually remembered that I meant to cook a lamb recipe for this Easter series on Where Is My Spoon.
-And I thought, if slow-cooked pork is so good, lamb must be even better.
+And I thought, if slow cooked pork is so good, pulled lamb must be even better.

 So lamb is always a special treat for us and maybe it is better this way, we can appreciate it more if we don’t have it that often.